 Data Sharing Policies and Procedures

-- We share census data with state affiliates and state programs offices in states where 60% or more SBHCs complete the survey
+- We share census data with state affiliates and state programs offices in states where 60 percent or more SBHCs complete the survey

 - We share data with researchers when they submit a formal request for data